brunomaga/brunomaga.github.io/_posts/2018-02-20-Algebra-for-ML.md

 ---
 layout: post
 title:  "Algebra for ML Engineers"
-categories: [machine learning, algebra]
-tags: [machinelearning]
 ---

 A brief summary of the algebra topics that are most relevant to ML engineers on a daily basis.
 Extracted from the books in the <a href="{{ site.resources_permalink }}">resources</a> section.
+For more on statistics or probabilities, see the post [Statistics and Probabilities for ML Engineers]({{ site.baseurl }}{% post_url 2019-02-10-Statistics-for-ML %}) .

 ### Properties of Matrices